Pocket Knitting Calculator

 • Style adjustment is automatic (based on user-selected option)

-• Edge finishing is also an optional setting
+• Edge finishing is an optional setting

-However, the calculator is calculating all of this in the background — that's why the final result appears to be a mathematical mismatch when you only look at the displayed formula.
+The actual calculation has 4 layers running in the background — that's why the final result appears to be a mathematical mismatch when you only look at the displayed formula.

 Conclusion